Breathwork and

 - To improve mental and physical performance

-- To become conscious of your breathing habits as they naturally change according to lifestyle and stress
+- To become conscious of your breathing habits as they naturally change according to lifestyle, stress and illness

-- To have a tool at your disposal that can profoundly change how you think and feel.
+- To have a tool at your disposal that can bring you back to the present and change how you think and feel.

 - To be clear about how and when to use different breathing exercises in your life to help manage stress, mental, physical and emotional patterns of reactivity.